vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 E-Bot is an AI voice agent.
 Voice agents combine speech with the reasoning abilities of LLMs (Large Language Models).
 This combination creates realtime and human-like voice interactions.
 In this project the voice agent is an AI English teacher that helps learners practice English conversation.

 Normally voice agents use paid API services for speech-to-text and text-to-speech.
-These services improve the quality of the output speech but they also add cost and increased latency to the project.
+These services improve the quality of the output speech.
+They also make the app more stable on different platforms and browsers - desktop, mobile etc. But they also add cost and increased latency to the project.
 E-Bot, however, uses free tools that are built into Javascript - Javascript SpeechRecognition and Javascript SpeechSynthesis.
 This results in low latency and zero cost (when using the Google Gemini free tier).
+However, the stability of the app can vary across different platforms and browsers.
+Currently it works best in Google Chrome running on a desktop.

 <br>
 <img src="https://github.com/vbookshelf/E-Bot-English-Practice-Chatbot/blob/main/images/teacher2.png" width="300"></img>